MahBadran93/ROS_Project/README.md

 <br>
 <h4 align="center"> <ins> WayPoints  </ins> </h4>

-If we want the robot to pass multiple waypoints(goals) before reaching its destination, we need to use a package called **follow_waypoints** where it will be responsible for storing these waypoints.
+If we want the robot to pass through multiple waypoints(goals) before reaching its destination, we can use a package called **follow_waypoints** where it will be responsible for storing these waypoints.
 This package will publish the stored waypoints to **move_base** node as a sequence and then the robot will reach the goal by navigating through all the waypoints.

 - To install this package, we need to clone its [GITHUB](https://github.com/danielsnider/follow_waypoints) repository into our catkin src folder : <br>
    ```git clone https://github.com/danielsnider/follow_waypoints.git``` <br>